yp-edu/yp-edu.github.io/pages/about.md

 ## About me

-I am a French trainee researcher in AI with a focus on AI Safety, [here](/assets/files/CV_Yoann_Poupart.pdf) is a more detailed CV.
+I am a French PhD student in AI with a focus on AI Safety, [here](/assets/files/CV_Yoann_Poupart.pdf) is a more detailed CV.
-I aspire to become a PhD candidate in September 2024.
+I aspire to become a full-time entrepreneur in September 2027.

 **Hobbies**